liveprogramming/liveblog/about.md

 This blog site will be used to curate research and demos about live programming.

-If you want participate, checkout: [LIVE 2013 Workshop](http://liveprogramming.github.com/2013/) and submit a paper about an idea or live programming demo!
+If you want participate, check out the [LIVE 2013 Workshop](http://liveprogramming.github.com/2013/) and submit a paper about an idea or live programming demo!